jensdanb/reorder_pdf/README.md

 To use:
 - git clone github.com/jensdanb/reorder_pdf
-- Install python.
+- Install a recent version of Python.
-- Check that it works and the version you have.
 - Make a Python Virtual Environment (google a guide) in the project folder.
 - Inside the project folder, install pypdf with command "pip install pypdf".
 - If using conda or other in-house python manager, use your manager to get pypdf.